 Traveling with Family & Friends

 Usually the best recommendations come from personal experiences.
-We’re lucky that Patch writer Phyllis has recommended Gondwana’s Ecuador Amazon Adventure based on her life changing encounter.
+We’re lucky that Patch writer Phyllis has recommended Gondwana’s Ecuador Amazon Adventure based on her life-changing encounter.
 Her essay, Lessons from the Achuar Tribe is a beautiful tribute to the tribe’s environment and way of life.
-Additionally, travelling with 3 generations of her family created a memorable vacation for the entire crew.
+Additionally, traveling with 3 generations of her family created a memorable vacation for the entire crew.
 She writes, “We all have a personal narrative, and listening to the stories of others helps us learn more about ourselves.”
 Sharing a new experience is a beautiful way to connect with others, especially while traveling.

 The Achuar Tribe & Family Life

 In that same vein, a big insight for these travelers was how closely the Achuar tribe’s familial lifestyle mirrored their own.
 By preserving their way of life, the 6,000 Achuar tribe live in a similar way to their ancestors, while preserving their culture.
 Personally, the writer draws many parallels between her family and the Achuar’s familial structure.
 She remembers, “When the Shaman asked how we would feel if our grandsons wanted to work with the tribe, we agreed that would make us very proud.”
 In a modern world where everyone seems to be looking for what’s next, the author is impressed by the opportunity to step back and put family and nature first.